 Joe Cravens as an Army Judge Advocate served two years as the chief of medical claims for the Southern Command and litigated over 68 million dollars in medical malpractice claims.
 He also served 2 years on the Risk Management Committee and Credentialing Committee, Gorgas Army Hospital.

-We want you to feel free to talk with us when you come to our office for the first time.
-This is our job interview, our chance to explain our services, fees and costs for your representation.
-We don’t think you should have to pay us for that.
-Call us or contact us online for a free initial consultation.
-We have offices in Chesterfield and Henrico, convenient for both Southside and West End Richmonders, Colonial Heights for our clients in the Tri Cities, Prince George and Ft.
+Call us or contact us online for an initial consultation.
+We have offices in Chesterfield and Henrico, convenient for both Southside and West End Richmonders, Colonial Heights for our clients in the Tri-Cities, Prince George, and Ft.
 Lee Virginia areas.